saulpierotti/markdown_notebook/AG.md

 ## Whole-genome resequencing reveals loci under selection during chicken domestication - Rubin et al. 2010
 * 44.5x coverage of the chicken genome using pooled DNA from 8 chicken populations and a red jungle fowl population (major wild ancestor)
+* Sequencing with SOLiD
 * They distinguished broilers and layers populations
 * Reported 7M SNPs, 1300 deletions, and some selective sweeps
 * Selective sweep in all the domestic population at the TSHR locus (metabolic regulation and photoperiod control of reproduction)
+* Selective sweeps in broilers associated with growth, appetite and metabolic regulation
+* No much evidence of loss-of-function mutations in chicken evolution

 # Examination mode
 * Final exam has 2 levels